 Hopkins graduated with a bachelor’s degree from Rhode Island College and holds a master’s degree in education from the University of New England.
-For the past 10 years, he has been a social studies teacher at Cranston High School East and previously served as athletic director for Cranston Public Schools from 1990-2001.Hopkins resides in Cranston, R.I. with wife, Mary, daughters, Lauren and Katie, and son,
+Since 2001, he has been a social studies teacher at Cranston High School East and previously served as athletic director for Cranston Public Schools from 1990-2001.

 Rix previously served as the head coach of the Warwick Connie Mack Baseball League and as assistant coach of the Warwick team in the Rhode Island Amateur League.
 In 2000, he was the assistant coach of the Pilgrim High School freshmen baseball team.
 He also has served as an assistant coach for Warwick Veterans High School.

 Rix lives in Warwick.
 He has a son, Kevin, and a daughter, Amanda.

 Ray Tessaglia- Assistant Coach